Bladder Weakness in MenBack to articles

 Studies have shown that a third of women who try pelvic floor strengthening exercises by themselves are unable to do so correctly, and a lot of men don’t even realise they have a pelvic floor to begin with!
 It’s easy to feel disheartened, and a lot of sufferers simply resort to wearing pads or using external catheters as a means of managing the issue.
 But a weak pelvic floor, and bladder weakness, is fixable.

 INNOVO®’s non-invasive, clinically proven medical grade technology does those tricky pelvic floor exercisers for you, delivering 180 perfect pelvic floor contractions in each 30 minute session.
-A hand-held controller is used to vary the intensity and frequency of the impulses – increase the intensity in each session and feel your entire pelvic floor lifting and releasing!
+A hand-held controller connects to an easy to use pair of shorts, and is used to vary the intensity and frequency of the impulses – increase the intensity in each session and feel your entire pelvic floor lifting and releasing!
 Use INNOVO® for 30 minutes per day, 5 days per week for up to 12 weeks for long lasting results.

 Unlike other pelvic floor devices, the Innovotherapy treatment is delivered completely externally, without any insertion devices such as probes, so it’s the perfect solution for male bladder weakness.

 “Dealing with prostate cancer was hard enough, but then to have urinary incontinence was also a daily emotional struggle that I found hard to cope with.
 INNOVO® completely changed my life.
 I can now go out, wear my normal clothes, and I am not constantly feeling down my trousers to see if I am all wet.
 I can do all the things I did before I had cancer – even visit the pub with my friends for a few pints”, INNOVO® User, Seamus Coggeran.